 This blog will find the answers to these questions.

 You would have thought that since I have been thinking about this for 10 years or so, I would already have these answers.
 Not yet.
 Although I have effectively eliminated incorrect ways of thinking about investing, I am yet to find a satisfactory answer.
 One that will give me (and you) the confidence to invest for the long-term; a robust framework from which to embark on the journey of wealth creation.

 At the time of speaking, I haven’t really set sail.
 In truth, the ship is still in the harbour – but it is better to be in the harbour than at the bottom of the ocean.

 What can you expect from this blog?

 This blog will discuss all manner of things pertaining to Lifetime Investing.
 It will focus on questions, topics and material that either does not currently exist or has not been explored in satisfactory depth.

 This opens the door to a whole plethora of subjects.
 We will explore these in due time.
 Have patience.

 How will we do this?

-Research.
-Sometimes the answer will not simply appear in my brain out of thin air (in fact, it often struggles with basic tasks).
+- Research.
+Sometimes the answer will not simply appear in my brain out of thin air.
 Some level of research will have to be undertaken to help answer the questions mentioned above.

 It is by using these 3 investigative techniques, among others, that one arrives at conclusions.